sergiocapozzi77/smartoven/README.md

   <img src="./img/oven_open.jpg" alt="Oven" width="400">
 </p>

+# License:

-# This software is released under the GNU GPL License.
+This software is released under the GNU GPL License.
 You can use it for personal but not commercial use.
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)